Shopify Analytics: The Store Owner's Guide to Better Data

 - A 0.1-second improvement in load time increases retail conversions by 8.4%

-Only 48% of Shopify stores pass all three Core Web Vitals on mobile.
-The primary culprit: JavaScript from apps and tracking scripts.
-Google uses Core Web Vitals as a ranking signal.
-Heavy analytics scripts hurt your SEO at the same time they hurt your conversions.
+Only 48% of Shopify stores pass all three Core Web Vitals on mobile, so more than half fail.
+The main reason is JavaScript from apps and tracking scripts.
+And Google uses Core Web Vitals as a ranking signal.
+So your heavy analytics scripts cost you conversions and search rankings at the same time.

-A 2KB analytics script adds effectively nothing measurable to load time.
+A 2KB analytics script adds nothing you could measure.
 No main thread blocking.
-No additional HTTP requests to third-party servers.
-No consent platform needed, so no additional JavaScript on top.
+No extra requests to third-party servers.
+No consent platform bolted on top, so no extra JavaScript to go with it.
+It just counts.

 For more on the performance impact of analytics scripts, see Why You Should Stop Using Google Analytics in 2026.